valentingol/cliconfig/docs/quickstart.md

 letters.letter1: A
 ```

-**The additional config files cannot add new parameters that are not in
+**Be careful, The additional config files cannot add new parameters that are not in
 default configs**.
 It is intended to prevent typos in the config files that would
 not be detected.
 It also improves the readability of the config files and the
 retro-compatibility.

 Now you can launch the program with additional configurations and parameters.
-The additional configurations are indicated with `--config` (separate with comma,
+The additional configuration paths are indicated with `--config` followed by a
+whitespace.
+If there are several paths, they should be separate with comma,
-without space) and the parameters with `--<param_name>` (use dot for nested configs).
+without space.
+Then, you can set individual parameters with `--<subconfig.param_name>`
+(use dot for nested configs).

-The default configuration will be merged with the additional configurations
+The default configuration will be merged to the default configs with the additional
-(from left to right), then the parameters will be set.
+configurations (from left to right), then the parameters will be set.
+For example:

 ```bash
 python main.py --config first.yaml,second.yaml --param2=-2 --letters.letter2='B'